For convenience, the word “filming” in these guidelines covers motion pictures, videotape, audio recordings, still photography and digital imaging.

 - Documentaries that are categorized as news but require the signing of a contract

 All scripts must be approved by University Communications and Marketing prior to a filming request being considered.
-If approval is received, a location fee will determined based on factors including location, date, time, number of hours spent filming, size of crew, amount of equipment and potential disruption to campus.
 Production companies are responsible for gaining permission for use from individual facilities prior to submission of paperwork.
 Production companies must be able to provide contact information for each facility in the agreement submission.